IJAMUL1/Warehouse-Inventory-Management-Robot/README.md

 # Autonomous Warehouse Inventory Management Robot (AGV)

-This project aimed to create a warehouse assistive robot controlled by a Raspberry Pi 3B and a Parallax Propeller multicore Microcontroller.
-The robot was designed to navigate the warehouse and identify defective and non-defective widgets in the warehouse using directional aids and Aruco tag markers respectively.
+This project aims to create a warehouse assistive robot controlled by a Raspberry Pi 3B and a Parallax Propeller multicore Microcontroller.
+The robot was designed to navigate the warehouse and identify defective and non-defective widgets in the warehouse using image processing to identify directional aids and Aruco tag markers to identify defective and non-defective inventory.

 ![Untitled video - Made with Clipchamp (1)](https://github.com/IJAMUL1/Warehouse-Inventory-Management-Robot/assets/60096099/c6173f7b-1845-4d30-968d-3258a48b0690)